djolear/professional_website_old/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
+I am a data scientist with research expertise in human behavior.
+I have technical expertise in predictive modeling, advanced statistics, experimental design, and exploratory data analysis.
+My subject matter expertise is in decision-making, consumer behavior, motivation/emotion, and health.

-Daniel O'Leary is a principal researcher / postdoctoral scholar in the Consumer Behavior / Marketing Area at the University of Chicago Booth Business School.
-Before coming to Booth, he received his PhD in Psychology from Stanford University where he worked in the Affective Science Area with James Gross.
-He also worked with Baba Shiv and David Rehkopf.
-He was a fellow at the Institute for Research in the Social Sciences and a member of the Data Challenge lab.
+I currently work as a principal researcher and postdoctoral scholar in  Consumer Behavior at the University of Chicago Booth Business School and Center for Decision Research.
+Before coming to Booth, I received my PhD in Psychology from Stanford University where I worked in the Affective Science Area with James Gross.
+I also worked with Baba Shiv and David Rehkopf.
+I was a fellow at the Institute for Research in the Social Sciences and a member of the Data Challenge lab.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.